Lexie Hearing Aids Review: Our Hands-On Test

 We were particularly impressed with the sound quality of the B1 and B2 Plus models, which incorporate Bose technology.
 When compared side-by-side with the Lumen model, we noticed significantly improved clarity and more natural sound reproduction in the Bose-equipped devices.

 During our phone call tests with the B2 Plus, the Bluetooth streaming function worked reliably, with clear audio and minimal delay.
-However, we were disappointed that none of the models support music streaming — a feature available in similarly priced hearing aids like Jabra Enhance Select.
+However, we were disappointed that none of the behind-the-ear models support music streaming — a feature available in similarly priced hearing aids like Jabra Enhance Select.

-FYI: To learn about other hearing aid brands, check out our reviews of Eargo hearing aids and MDHearing aids.
+To learn about other hearing aid brands, check out our reviews of Eargo hearing aids and MDHearing aids.

 Cleaning and Maintaining Your Lexie Hearing Aids